romenjelly/bevy_debug_grid/README.md

     GridAxis {
         x: Some(Color::RED),
         z: Some(Color::Blue),
-        // Fills the remainging axis with None ..default()
+        // Fills the remaining axis with None ..default()
     },
     // Other components...